GlosuU/bayograff/README.md

 ## TODOS

--   Update Exporter Page.
--   Add Profile Page.
-Add delete all data there.
--   Bayograff logo and change "Vue App" to Bayograff in HTML title
+-   Bayograff logo and change "Vue App" to "Bayograff" in HTML title
--   Images same size, different images for Reps, Anecs and Facts
+-   Local Images same size, different images for Reps, Anecs and Facts
--   Images in BayoForm should be displayed with v-for
+-   Local Images in BayoForm should be displayed with v-for
 -   Add Footer.
 Fill the page?
 -   Add Video

+-   Add "delete all data" in Profile Page.
 -   Add 404 and 500 views
 -   Fix Header and NavBar from scrolling down
 -   Allow date input with text (looks like it's possible with current plugin?)